enabledhq/enabledhq.github.io/_posts/2016-12-12-software-development-trends.md

 layout: post
 date: '2016-12-12 12:47 +1030'
 published: false
-title: 'Q & A: Software development trends and collaboration'
+title: 'Q & A: Project Management and Software Development Trends'
 author: linh
 main-category: technology
 categories:
   - technology
 hero-banner: /images/Blog_header_qasoftware.png
 image: /images/img_qasoftware_thumb.png
+meta-keywords: >-
+  software development, software, software projects, project management, microservices, docker, containerization, software development trends, software developers, project manager, technical debt
 ---
 I managed to “ambush” our CTO and collected his thoughts on some of the most pressing issues in software development.
 There’s a lot going on beneath and between the lines of codes you see on screen.
 As someone with a non-tech background, I got to hear stories from the other side, which is important for anyone wishing to boost collaboration.